 Injury information includes medical diagnosis of the injury, type of injury, symptoms and duration of symptoms, injury-related impairments and duration, and medical treatment for injury.

 Diagnostic testing and imaging

-Insurance company adjusters will want to know the areas of practice of the doctors who are treating the victim, especially when those treaters are specialists, themselves.
+Insurance company adjusters will want to know the areas of practice of the doctors who are treating the victim, especially when those treaters are specialists themselves.

 How much time has the victim missed from work?
 Was the victim disabled from work by a treating doctor?
 Does a victim’s time off-work and/or monthly wages exceed the statutorily prescribed amounts?

-In order to sue for pain and suffering under Michigan’s No-Fault law, a car accident victim must prove he or she suffered “an objectively manifested impairment of an important body function that affects the person’s general ability to lead his or her normal life.”
-Although the No-Fault Law doesn’t specifically define what an “impairment” is, the Michigan Supreme Court in its landmark ruling in McCormick v.
-Carrier explained that “an impairment generally relates to the effect” of a victim’s injury (i.e., “the actual damage or wound”) on “a particular body function.”
+In order to sue for pain and suffering under Michigan’s no-fault law, a car accident victim must prove he or she suffered “an objectively manifested impairment of an important body function that affects the person’s general ability to lead his or her normal life.”
+Although the no-fault Law doesn’t specifically define what an “impairment” is, the Michigan Supreme Court (in its landmark ruling in McCormick v.
+Carrier) explained that “an impairment generally relates to the effect” of a victim’s injury (i.e., “the actual damage or wound”) on “a particular body function.”

-Colossus claims-handling software
+Insurance company claims-handling software

 Because of Colossus and other insurance company claims software programs, the process of litigating Michigan car accident settlements has been turned on its head.
 Offers for Michigan car accident settlements now come from a computer, with the adjuster relegated to the task of merely feeding data and information into the computer and with attorneys being shut out of the process completely.